Guillemsc/GTweensGodot/README.md

     }
     ```
-3. On the Godot editor, go to `Project/Project Settings/Autoload`, and select the `GTweensGodotUpdater.cs` we just created, to be autoloaded.
+3. On the Godot editor, go to `Project/Project Settings/Autoload(or Globals)`, and select the `GTweensGodotUpdater.cs` we just created, to be [autoloaded](https://docs.godotengine.org/en/4.4/tutorials/scripting/singletons_autoload.html).

     To quickly check if everything has been setup properly, you can create a new script with this code, and assign any `Node2D` to the `Target` export, and play it.
     ```csharp